AlyMobarak/TEDxBedayia-25/DOCS.md

 1. **School Office** has a portal to accept cash payments by entering an attendee's email and the amount received.
 2. **Payment handlers** (admins or assigned users with specific payment method access) accept payments from their dashboard.
 They search by the sender's username/identifier.
 If multiple unpaid tickets match, the system returns an ambiguity response (HTTP 431) with a list of candidates for the admin to choose from.
 3. Upon successful payment acceptance, the system generates a unique UUID, assigns it to the ticket, records the payment in `pay_backup`, and sends an eTicket email with a QR code.
-4. **Card payments** are processed automatically via Paymob webhook — no manual acceptance needed.
+4. **Card payments** are processed manually through access to Bedayia's portal.

 ### Routes